|

 The moral face of society of the future depends on how deeply the young hearts are filled with the ideals of good today.
 We do not have other young people, and the one we have should not be divided into "churched" and "secular", "exemplary students" and "freaks", "rock fans" and "popular music fans".
 All of youth is our common concern."

-chair of Youth Affairs Department of the Synod, at the Orthodox Youth Conference of the South Federal District
+© From presentation by Alexander, Archbishop of Kostroma and Murom, chair of Youth Affairs Department of the Synod, at the Orthodox Youth Conference of the South Federal District

 © Moscow Patriarchate Magazine.
 2004, № 1, pp. 35-37